ceremonyang/practical-go-benchmarks/README.md

 # practical-go-benchmarks
-Understanding and Studying how to use benchmark, here is the original blog:[Practical Go Benchmarks ](https://www.instana.com/blog/practical-golang-benchmarks/), where most examples come from.
-Also I make some supplement.
+Understanding and studying the benchmark in Go, here is the original blog: [Practical Go Benchmarks ](https://www.instana.com/blog/practical-golang-benchmarks/), where most examples come from.
+Meanwhile, I would make some supplemen.